Chase Sapphire Reserve® vs Sapphire Preferred®

 Card Perks

-Below we’ve listed the perks for each card that we think are the most valuable.
+Below, we’ve listed the perks for each card that we think are the most valuable.
 For complete details about card perks and more, see our guides to the Chase Sapphire Reserve and Chase Sapphire Preferred.

 Sapphire Reserve Sapphire Preferred

-No foreign transaction fees
+Foreign transaction fees

 Transfer points to partners: Transfer points 1 to 1 to a variety of airline and hotel programs Yes Yes

-Point earnings for travel spend
+Point earnings for other travel spend

-3X 2X
+1X 2X

 Point earnings for dining spend 3X 3X